Square VS Merchant Account: Which Is Better For Your Business?

 Learn how to determine when Square is the best option for your small business and when it's time to get a merchant account instead.

-- How Does A Merchant Account Work?
+How Square Differs From A Merchant Account

 With Square, there’s no application fee, and anyone is welcome to open an account.
-Square will ask you for some basic information about your business and verify your identity, but you won’t have to undergo an extensive underwriting process.
+Square will ask you for some basic information about your business and verify your identity, but you won’t have to undergo an extensive underwriting process before being approved for an account.
 Instead, you’ll be up and processing within a few days.

+On the other hand, obtaining a merchant account is much more complicated.
 The applications themselves are often quite streamlined, but you can expect the process to take longer.
-Part of this is because the processor’s underwriting department will scrutinize every aspect of your business to decide just how likely they are to encounter chargebacks, claims of fraud, and everything else that processors hate to deal with.
+Part of this is because the processor’s underwriting department will scrutinize every aspect of your business to decide just how likely they are to encounter chargebacks (learn how to prevent chargebacks), claims of fraud, and everything else that processors hate to deal with.
 You might have several back-and-forths with a representative before you get approved for an account.

 In this respect, Square is more advantageous for small or new businesses.